 During that time I’ve spent a lot of time on the extremes of how people live and the different ways societies organize themselves

 – from a village in the Himalayas where people don’t use money (my friend wrote a nice article about this)

 – lived with Buddhist monks in a monastery in a Tibetan region of India

 – visited a lot of obscure countries that most people wouldn’t be able to point to on a map.
-I rode a bike around most of Laos, hitchhiked across Cambodia, Been to Albania 4 times, Azerbaijani immigration looked at me questioning cause I went there directly after Armenia, lived in a cave in Tunisia etc etc.
+I rode a bike around most of Laos, hitchhiked across Cambodia, and Been to Albania 4 times, Azerbaijani immigration looked at me questioning cause I went there directly after Armenia, lived in a cave in Tunisia, etc etc.

-Throughout all of this and especially the past 2 years, there’s been one idea I’ve found fascinating and it’s the idea of what makes and keeps a high trust society.
+Throughout all of this and especially the past 2 years, there’s been one idea I’ve found fascinating and it’s the idea of what makes and keeps a high-trust society.

 What is a high trust society?

 I grew up in India and there’s a joke I’ve said for a long time which is that “the people most racist towards Indians are other Indians”.
-Anyone who visits India probably sees that it’s a low trust environment (especially in cities) as well as a zero sum nature of looking at the world (slowly changing in some communities like tech).
+Anyone who visits India probably sees that it’s a low-trust environment (especially in cities) as well as a zero-sum nature of looking at the world (slowly changing in some communities like tech).

-However, let me go share my experiences with the high trust societies I see in the world today and how I spend most of my life in them.
+However, let me go share my experiences with the high-trust societies I see in the world today and how I spend most of my life in them.